open-contracts/fiat-swap/README.md

 The `hash` function always produces the same `offerID` from the same transaction details, but you cannot compute the details from a given `offerID` in any other way than randomly trying out all plausible inputs until you find the exact set of inputs that procudes a given `offerID`.
 This means that as long as `buyerSellerSecret` is a large, random number known only to the buyer and seller, even someone who correctly guesses the `sellerHandle`,`priceInCent`,`transactionMessage` and `paymentService` couldn't figure out that any public `offerID` was produced from those fiat transaction details, because they would have to try out every possible `buyerSellerSecret` as well.

 To make an offer to a buyer, the seller calls the `offerTokens` function to deposit their tokens into the contract, specifying their `offerID`, the Ethereum address of the buyer, and the number of seconds the buyer has to claim the offer without fearing that it could be retracted or fulfilled by someone else.
 Then, the seller shares the fiat transaction details with the buyer, who can compute the corresponding `offerID` and check (via the `weiOffered` function) that they would receive enough tokens for making this fiat transaction.
 If that is the case, they can make the specified payment, and then call the `buyTokens` function.
 This will start an oracle enclave, which first receives the transaction details from the buyer and computes the `offerID`.
 Next, it opens up the website of the payment service in an interactive session, where the user passes 2FA and captchas and shows the enclave that they made the right transaction.
 If everything checks out, the enclave signs the offerID along with the user's Ethereum address such that the user can submit them to the contract, which then releases the tokens to the user.
 If the user doesn't submit the proof of payment in time, the seller can call `retractOffer` to get their tokens back from the contract.

+### How to improve

+Here are some exciting ways you could improve the contract, and maybe start a business around it:
+- Add more fiat payment services
+- Design a market which efficiently matches buyers with sellers, maybe by finding a way to create the role of liquidity providers as in [Uniswap](https://uniswap.com/) for example.
+- Integrate with [OpenGSN](https://opengsn.org/) to allow the token-buyer to start without any ETH in their wallet, enabling a trustless fiat-crypto onramp (directly onto L2!).